-Giouvetsi is a Greek dish that takes its name from a large earthenware dish it is cooked in.
-Kritharaki is the pasta used which can be small, medium or larger, shaped like rice.
+Moscharaki Giouvetsi is a Greek dish that takes its name from a large earthenware dish called giouvetsi in which it is cooked.
+Moscharaki is the Greek word for veal and kritharaki is the orzo pasta which looks like rice and comes in three sizes: small, medium or larger.

-I do not have one of these traditional vessels so I usually cooked the meat in a pressure cooker, which takes around half an hour.
-I then transfer the meat, together with the sauce in a pyrex, add more water and cook the pasta.
+I do not have one of these big traditional earthenware dishes but do have some smaller ones.
+I usually cook the meat in a pressure cooker, which takes around half an hour and I then transfer the meat, together with the sauce in smaller earthenware dishes or pyrex, add more water and cook the pasta.

 You can also cook it on the stove top in a regular pot but more time will be need to cook the meat (around 1 hour and 15 minutes) and of course more water will have to be added.